edwards158/dynamic-risk-assessment/README.md

 ### Model Reporting
 - **reporting.py, app.py, apicalls.py** - scripts that create reports related to your ML model, its performance, and related diagnostics.

+### Process Automation
+- **fullprocess.py** - create script that automate the ML model scoring and monitoring process.